PacificBiosciences/HiFiCNV/README.md

 # HiFiCNV : Depth visualization utility for PacBio HiFi reads
-A utility to provide depth and copy number segmentation tracks from HiFi alignment files.
+A utility to call copy number variants from HiFi alignment files.

 ## Early release warning
 Please note that HiFiCNV is still in early development.